 Adding a GIF animation is similar to inserting static images into emails.
 Below are the steps to add GIF animation in a personal email.

-Create the animated GIF that you want to use in your email.
-Take permission beforehand to download and use any animated GIF that you locate online and is interested in.
-You can create your animated GIF using photo editing software like Photoshop if you do not get permission to use an already existing animated GIF online.
+· STEP 1: Create the animated GIFs that you want to use in your email workflow.
+Take permission beforehand to download and use any animated GIF that you locate online and are interested in.

-Save the animated GIF that you want to use on your local network or your hard drive.
-Give the file a name.
+· STEP 2: Save the animated GIF that you want to use on your local network or your hard drive.
+Give the file a name

-Click on the space where you want to paste the image in the email message.
+· STEP 3: Click on the space where you want to paste the image in the email message.
 Next, use the “Insert” option on your email client.
-Use the “Insert Image” icon or the “Insert link” in your email menu.
+Use the “Insert Image” icon or the “Insert link” in your email workflow design menu.

-Test if the process was right and the GIF animation clip chosen, and then message yourself to check that the GIF appears in the email you receive before you send it to the recipient.
+· STEP 5: Test if the process was right and the GIF animation clip chosen, and then message yourself to check that the GIF appears in the email workflow you receive before you send it to the recipient.

-Ways to insert GIF animations for mass marketing emails:
+Ways to insert GIF emails designed for mass marketing emails:

-Upload the GIF to your server.
+· STEP 2: Upload the GIF to your server.
 Save the GIF to your hard drive and store the images for your email marketing campaigns.
-Note the full URL for the picture which you have hosted on the web server.
+Note the full URL for the picture which you have hosted on the webserver.

 Tips for inserting Animated GIF in Email Templates

-- Adjust the colors employed in GIFs; this keeps the file size of an animated GIF small.
+· Adjust the colors employed in utilizing GIFs; this keeps the file size of an animated GIF small.

-- The GIF should only be 15 to 20 seconds long.
+· Use GIFs that are only 15 to 20 seconds long.

-It is no secret that people are steadily making a shift from desktop to mobile devices.
-They need everything on the go, and marketers are hell-bent in providing exactly what their customers need.
-Hence, it is only justified that email marketers are more concerned about making their email templates mobile responsive.
-Now that GIFs have become a great way of engaging with users, brands need GIFs that are mobile compatible.
+Many email marketers are more concerned about making their email templates mobile responsive.
+Now that using GIFs has become a great way of engaging with users, many brands still need GIFs that are cell phone compatible.

-We are not saying this because everyone else is saying.
-The recent data and research all indicate towards the high rise of mobile usage.
-Businesses are gaining more profits from mobile devices year-on-year.
 According to the latest research report from Criterio, mobile apps have managed to facilitate twice the amount of new user retention.
 It has been seen that compared to mobile browsers, mobile apps have fared well.
 In Q2 2015, the mobile app’s share of transactions was at 47% which grew to 54% in Q2 2016.
-Consequently, the proportion of mobile browsers fell from 53% (Q2 2015) to 46% (Q2 2016).
+Consequently, the proportion of browsers fell from 53% (Q2 2015) to 46% (Q2 2016).

 Winter Wears from American Eagle Outfitters

 Winter season means colorful knitted clothes.
-Thanks to the increasing popularity of online shopping, this email campaign announcing the arrival of winter wears was irresistible.
-The GIF manages you to provoke you to hit the buy button almost immediately!
-If you are a shopaholic, this email campaign is sure to give you a ‘cozy’ feeling.
-Minimal text and excellent animated GIF- just the thing you were looking for!
+Thanks to the increasing popularity of online shopping, this email campaign announcing the arrival of winter wear was irresistible.

 The Non-Literal GIF from Anthropologie

-- It will insert the file into your email message.
+· Select the file, and then click “Insert.”· It would insert the file into your email message.

 Challenges of Using GIFs in Emails

-No trend is devoid its cons.
-GIFs in emails is not an exception.
-Although the popularity of Animated GIF emails is increasingly pretty fast, email marketers must be cautious of not overdoing it.
-There are some restrictions to adding GIFs in emails.
-Marketers must take note of the following:
+No trend is devoid of its cons.
+GIFs used in emails for your subscriber is not an exception.
+It is true that the popularity of Animated GIF emails is like increasing pretty fast.
+However, email marketers must be cautious of not overdoing it.

-- GIF emails are surely very engaging but then there is a particular set of audience who prefers plain text.
+GIFs are surely very winsome but then there is a particular set of users in email clients or subscriber list who like to prefers plain text used in emails.
 We call them the “readers.”
 So if you are overdoing the GIF in every email campaign of yours, it can affect negatively to your sending reputation.